 Removing Old Material

-If the installers have to remove old material before placing the new tiles or shingles, that’s additional labor that will increase the cost of the roof installation.
+If the installers have to remove old material before placing the new tiles or shingles, that’s additional labor that will increase the roof installation cost.
 There may also be a charge for the removal and disposal of the old materials.

 If your roof is under warranty, there may be a discounted price.
 How much is covered and what steps you need to take before the roof is replaced depends on the type of warranty you have and who it is with.